sdiehl/wiwinwlh/tutorial.md

 Maybe
 -----

 The *Maybe* monad is the simplest first example of a monad instance.
+The Maybe monad models computations which fail to yield a value at any point during at point during computation.

 ```haskell
 data Maybe a = Just a | Nothing